Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

 “How would you rate your overall satisfaction with the service you received?”

 You can vary the customer satisfaction survey question if the intent stays the same.
-Then, customers can respond on a scale from 1–5, 1 being Very Unsatisfied, 3 being Neutral, and 5 being Very Satisfied.
+Then, customers can respond on a scale from 1–5, with 1 being Very Unsatisfied, 3 being Neutral, and 5 being Very Satisfied.

-Satisfied customers score a 4 or 5.
+Satisfied customers core a 4 or 5.

-If you surveyed 100 customers and 43 answered Satisfied while 29 answered Very Satisfied, your CSAT score would be 72.
+If you surveyed 100 customers, and 43 answered “Satisfied” while 29 answered “Very Satisfied,” your CSAT score would be 72, based on the formula.

 The American Customer Satisfaction Index (ASCI) publishes the CSAT scores of several major companies every year.
 This public data makes it easy to benchmark your scores against other companies in your industry.